 The first known study related to flywheel resistance training was conducted at the Laboratory for the Physiology of Gymnastics, University of Copenhagen in 1924, by researchers Hansen and Lindhard (1).
 They used a flywheel made out of lead and steel to do what all decent muscle physiologists do while no one is watching: measuring force curves during biceps contraction.

-Hansen and Lindhard do, however, refer to a stationary bike using a flywheel for resistance in a study conducted in 1913 by a colleague from the same institution, professor August Krogh.
-He is probably the father of using the flywheel in training (2).
+Hansen and Lindhard do, however, refer to a stationary bike using a flywheel for resistance in a study conducted in 1913 by a colleague from the same institution, Professor August Krogh.
+Although Krogh’s experiments were predominantly researching physiological subjects such as skeletal muscle, capillaries and respiration, he consequently became a pioneer in flywheel training.
 Krogh, by the way, received the Nobel Prize in 1920 for his work on the function of capillaries.

 This is, however, not the first documented flywheel device.
-The Gymnasticon (pictured), a flywheel device invented in 1796 by a Frenchman, Francis Lowndes, was way before that.
+The Gymnasticon (pictured), a flywheel device invented in 1796 by a Frenchman, Francis Lowndes, long predates this.

 Strength Training in Space

-Since those early days the flywheel has been used in many mechanical applications for the purpose of accumulating kinetic energy, just to re-surface in resistance training in the late 1980s.
-Back then, many people within the scientific exercise physiology community were trying to solve the problem with atrophy and bone loss in microgravity, i.e. space travel.
+Since those early days, the flywheel has been used in many mechanical applications for the purpose of accumulating kinetic energy, only to resurface within resistance training in the late 1980s.
+Back then, many people within the scientific exercise physiology community were trying to solve the problem of atrophy and bone loss in microgravity, i.e. space travel.
 Steroids, electro stimulation, rubber bands and hydraulics have been tried, but all failed in one way or another.